onzfonz/comp227/src/content/3/en/part3a.md

 ```

 These days, code that runs in the browser uses ES6 modules.
-Modules are defined with an [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)
+Modules are defined with an [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)
-and taken into use with an [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+and taken into use with an [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

-However, Node.js uses so-called [CommonJS](https://en.wikipedia.org/wiki/CommonJS) modules.
+However, Node.js uses so-called [*CommonJS* modules](https://en.wikipedia.org/wiki/CommonJS).
 The reason for this is that the Node ecosystem had a need for modules long before JavaScript supported them in the language specification.
 Node supports now also the use of ES6 modules,
-but since the support is yet [not quite perfect](https://nodejs.org/api/esm.html#modules-ecmascript-modules) we'll stick to the CommonJS modules.
+but since the support is yet [not quite perfect](https://nodejs.org/api/esm.html#modules-ecmascript-modules) ***we'll stick to the CommonJS modules***.

 CommonJS modules function almost exactly like ES6 modules, at least as far as our needs in this course are concerned.